-The program offers several opt-in activities to promote the professional development and corporate visibility of its students.
+The program offers several opt-in activities to promote the professional development and visibility of its students to internship partners.
 These activities are available to students enrolled in Professional Communication in Science (CH610).
-The elective is P/NP and does not fulfill degree requirements.
-The opt-in activities may have additional requirements defined in the syllabus such as satisfactory course attendance, active participation and good standing with the Internship Program.
+The elective is Pass/No Pass.
+Opt-in activities may have additional requirements defined in the syllabus such as satisfactory course attendance, active participation and good standing with the Internship Program.
 Examples of opt-in activities include guest seminars, one-on-one professional development mentoring, inclusion meetings, mock interviews, networking events and virtual and in-person introductions to corporate partners.

-Partner-facing events (i.e. in-person and virtual introductions) have 3 additional requirements:
+Partner-facing events (i.e., in-person and virtual introductions) have 3 additional requirements: